xwausse/SQL-homework/lesson-12/homework/homework.md

 ```

 ---
-2.Employees Earning More Than Their Managers
+2. Employees Earning More Than Their Managers
 ---
 **Table: Employee**
 ```